-Federal and State grants and programs- Federal and State government grants and programs awarded as assistance to the County and its citizens, including highway user tax revenues for authorized transportation purposes.

-- County property taxes-Taxes the County levies on the assessed value of real and personal property within the County.
-The County Treasurer collects the tax revenues. - County sales taxes-Local sales taxes for general purposes. - Shared State sales taxes-Sales taxes the State of Arizona collects and the Arizona State Treasurer distributes to the County based on the State's statutory distribution formulas.
+- Federal and State grants and programs- Federal and State government grants and programs awarded as assistance to the County and its citizens, including highway user tax revenues for authorized transportation purposes. - County sales taxes-Local sales taxes for general purposes. - County property taxes-Taxes the County levied on the assessed value of real and personal property within the County.
+The County Treasurer collects the tax revenues. - Shared State sales taxes-Sales taxes the State of Arizona collects and the Arizona State Treasurer distributes to the County based on the State's statutory distribution formulas.